 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's Author Services.

 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

-This journal operates a single blind review process.
+This journal operates a single anonymized review process.
 All contributions are typically sent to a minimum of one independent expert reviewer to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
+Editors are not involved in decisions about papers which they have written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
+Any such submission is subject to all of the journal's usual procedures, with peer review handled independently of the relevant editor and their research groups.
 More information on types of peer review.

 Use of word processing software